 Clinical documentation specialists are responsible for improving the overall quality and completeness of clinical documentation.

-Their job description entails promoting partnership between concurrent clinical reviewers, medical record coders, and physicians to improve documentation and information preservation.
+The clinical documentation specialist job description entails promoting partnership between concurrent clinical reviewers, medical record coders, and physicians to improve documentation and information preservation.

 They make sure clinical information to be used is accurate and complete; measure and report to physicians the hospital outcomes of patients to reflect the true severity of their illness, intensity of care required, and risk of mortality.